Sultanpur National Park, Gurgaon | Timings, Animals, Entry Fee

 Heritage Transport Museum Gurgaon

 Tarun Thakral invent this museum.
 It’s India’s first transport museum.
 The museum shows how people were transported to an ancient era.
-Bullock-carts to scooters, you can see the transformation of the old vehicles to these day-updated ones.
-The Entry Fee is 300 rupees, and for children, it’s 150 rupees.
+From bullock carts to scooters, you can see the transformation of the old vehicles to these day-updated ones.
+The Entry Fee is 300 rupees, and for children, it’s 150.
 The time is 10 am to 7 pm.

 Inside of Sultanpur Bird Sanctuary in Gurgaon